 Dr. Myrna Gutierrez, an Accounting instructor from Southville International School and Colleges shares the biggest challenge she had to conquer in her entire teaching life.
 The beginning of the Enhanced Community Quarantine (ECQ) due to the COVID-19 pandemic inevitably transformed her teaching style out of her grit and dedication to beat adversities that will affect the learning pace of her students.
-She said with conviction, “Accountancy is an intense course with a demanding curriculum to boot.
+“Accountancy is an intense course with a demanding curriculum to boot.
 I realized that any abrupt and prolonged suspension of classes would seriously hamper my students’ development.
 And this would endanger their chance at passing the CPA Licensure Examination.
 It was a choice of trying Online Teaching or to wait for the resumption of regular classes.
-For me there was no choice; learning had to continue.”
+For me there was no choice; learning had to continue,” Dr. Guitierrez shared in an interview.
 Southville has gone 100% online immediately upon the government’s order to stay at home.
-It was a smooth transition for most of its people but some people regarded online classes very much foreign to their teaching routine and capability.
-Nevertheless, Dr. Guiterrez braved all its underlying technicalities starting from scratch and struggled like a new student on her first day learning a subject.
-She is no exemption to doubting her own age as she adapted slowly and embraced her mistakes, having her students in her heart as her utmost motivation.
-“It takes time.
+Dr. Guiterrez braved all its underlying technicalities starting from scratch and struggled like a new student on her first day learning a subject.
+She is no exemption to doubting her own age as she adapted slowly and embraced her mistakes, having her students in her heart as her utmost motivation, “It takes time.
 I needed a lot of help.”
-To her surprise, she survived what she considers a new-fangled teaching experience through the help of her entire class, leading to a collaborative teacher-student journey battling the uncertainties of the COVID-19.
+To her surprise, she survived what she considers a new-fangled teaching experience through the help of her class, leading to a collaborative teacher-student journey amid the uncertainties of the COVID-19.
 To Dr. Gutierrez, teachers are meant to be students twice and those committed to teaching must likewise commit to lifelong learning.